Types of Squirrels in the UK

 Grey squirrels are known for collecting and hiding food in different hideouts.
 Some of the caches are temporary.
 For example, they can hide food somewhere near the source and in a few hours to move it to a more protected hiding.
 On the other hand, the permanent hiding places are used to gather food that will be retrieved after months.
 They position their hind paws in a way that the claws are pointing opposite and can clutch the tree bark.

 In the UK many people struggle with squirrels in the attics.
 Grey squirrels don’t use attics as a nest but sometimes they can use them as shelter or a place to search for food.
-Usually, squirrels make annoying noises, gnaw electrical cables, insulation or walls.
-For that reason, you should call for professional squirrel control and the pros will get rid of the squirrel in a humane manner.
+Usually, squirrels make annoying noises, and gnaw at electrical cables, insulation or walls.
+For that reason, you should call for professional squirrel pest control, and the pros will get rid of the squirrel in a humane manner.

 Why Are Red Squirrels Endangered